-- Risk-adjusted capitalization exceeds the threshold for the very strong categorization, as measured by AM Best's stochastic Best's Capital Adequacy Ratio (BCAR). - The balance sheet benefits from the use of a comprehensive reinsurance program with highly rated reinsurers. - The group benefits from financial flexibility achieved through its ultimate parent, Liberty Mutual Holding Company Inc. (LMHC), which has access to the capital markets.
-Membership in the Federal Home Loan Bank affords additional borrowing capability. - Surplus has grown modestly over the most recent five- and ten-year period driven mainly by net investment income, as well as realized and unrealized capital gains. - Offsetting these strengths are Liberty Mutual's historical pattern of modest adverse loss reserve development, though improvement has been noted in recent years.
+- Risk-adjusted capitalization exceeds the threshold for the very strong categorization, as measured by AM Best's stochastic Best's Capital Adequacy Ratio (BCAR). - The balance sheet benefits from the use of an extensive reinsurance program with highly rated reinsurers. - The group benefits from financial flexibility achieved through its ultimate parent, Liberty Mutual Holding Company Inc. (LMHC), which has access to the capital markets, as well as membership in the Federal Home Loan Bank, which affords additional borrowing capability. - Surplus growth has been driven mainly by net investment income, as well as realized and unrealized capital gains. - Offsetting these strengths are Liberty Mutual's historical pattern of modest adverse loss reserve development, though improvement has been noted in recent years.
 In addition, Liberty Mutual maintains an elevated level of high-risk assets when compared to other rating units, driven by a high level of affiliated investments; the investment risk has been well managed over time.